 Daudi Azibo, Kobi K. Kambon, Linda James Myers, and Wade W. Nobles are renowned black psychologists.
 They gave four major philosophical components of the African world.

-1. They provided a structure of the world that reflects reality, collectivism, and unity with nature.
+- They provided a worldview that reflects reality, collectivism, and unity with nature.
 This is also called Cosmology.

-2. They researched self- and divine spiritual energy, which manifests in the physical and material realm.
-This is an essential nature of reality, which is named ontology.
+- They researched self- and divine spiritual energy, which manifests in the physical and material realm.
+This is an essential aspect of reality, known as ontology.

-3. They analyzed the affective and cognitive self-knowledge with the help of symbolic imagery and rhythm.
+- They analyzed affective and cognitive self-knowledge using symbolic imagery and rhythm.
 This is the nature of knowledge, which is called epistemology.

 Early black psychologists established their traditional black psychology according to their legitimacy.